achalmed/achalmaedison/content/blog/css-grid-scaffold/index.md

 }
 ```

 #### What an amazing time to be a web developer.
 Anyway, I hope you enjoy this "feature" that you'll probably never notice or even see.
-Maybe that's the best part of a good user interface – the hidden stuff that just works.
+Maybe that's the best part of a good user interface – the hidden stuff that just works

 [^1]: The original article cited here is now updated and maintained by the staff over at CSS-Tricks.
 Bookmark their version if you want to dive in and learn about CSS Grid: [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)